 P: I don’t know.
 Maybe.
 That is a good question….(After a long silence.)
 I wonder if it’s what I wanted when I was with my Mom?
 I think when my Mom was with someone else it wasn’t so intense for me.
 Like if my dad was there, or my step dad.
 But that doesn’t make sense.

-In this interpretation, Adam has used the ménage à trois to ward off his anxieties about too much intensity with his Mom, and a sense of inadequacy in his sexuality.
+In this interpretation, the analyst is squarely back to addressing the patient’s anxiety, but leaves open how much this is transference.
+Adam makes a connection between his fears of his mother’s intensity and current fears of his female partners, including the analyst.
+Has he used the ménage à trois to ward off his anxieties about too much intensity with his Mom, and a sense of inadequacy in his sexuality?
+On the HSCS, we see a movement from (1) the problem is projected, to (4) a beginning exploration of the problem.

 In the next fifth year session, the analyst interprets Adam’s jealousy.
 She makes a sequence of interpretations, which capture a mix of Adam’s unconscious sexuality, jealous feelings, hurting and being hurt, referring gradually to the transference: